 This course covers topics such as repeated games, dynamic games, bargaining and strategic communication.
-Prerequisite(s): AS.180.622 Distribution Area: Social and Behavioral Sciences

 AS.180.644.
 Limited Commitment in Macroeconomics.
 3 Credits.

 This course studies common environments in macroeconomics where one or more agents lack the ability to credibly commit to making choices in the future (often due to either an enforcement constraint or asymmetric information).
 Both foundational papers and more recent work will be discussed.
 Topics to be covered will include models of borrowing and default, models of monetary policy, and models of insurance.
 In addition to studying these models theoretically, students will learn how to solve some of them computationally (and do so fast enough for quantitative work).